Table of Contents

 Certain videos appeal to some marketing objectives better than others.
-And with so many different styles of videos out there, it can be easy to fall into a bit of analysis paralysis.
+And with such a wide range of video styles out there, it can be easy to fall into a bit of analysis paralysis.
 Leaving you unsure of the most effective one to take for your business or current marketing campaign.

 This piece is here to fix that!
-We’ll go over different cartoon styles meant for marketing purposes, reviewing their particular strengths and how to use them best.
+We’ll go over different explainer video styles meant for marketing purposes, reviewing their particular strengths and how to use them best.

-One important point to make before going through that list is that style alone doesn’t make an awesome animation.
+One important point to make before going through that list is that the style of your video alone doesn’t make an awesome animation.

 While different types of animation styles or live-action footage can indeed resonate better with some audiences, there are several important characteristics that most types of videos used in marketing should address in some way or another.

-Now that you understand the main aspects that make these videos great, it’s high time we jumped into the meat and potatoes of the piece and review 15 different cartoon styles:
+Now that you understand the main aspects that make these videos great, it’s high time we jumped into the meat and potatoes of the piece and review 15 different animation styles:

-Each of these different types of animation styles is used in today’s marketing, depending on the company’s size, audience, or industry.
+Each of these different types of explainers is used in today’s marketing, depending on the company’s size, audience, or industry.
 So let’s break each one down and see what makes them great.

-It isn’t surprising that we start this list with 2D animation, as it is one of the most popular and broadly implemented explainer video types in use today.
+It isn’t surprising that we start this list with 2D animation, as it is a highly popular and broadly implemented type of explainer video in use today.
 And for a bunch of good reasons too!

 Here, both characters and scenes are created in a two-dimensional space, using perspective to give the illusion of depth.
 The 2D animation video style is highly versatile, allowing for insane customization that, when done right, leads to an emotion-evoking piece that can appeal directly to its intended audience.